antonvh/LMS-uart-esp/Projects/IMU3D/README.md

-# real time 3d view of SPIKE orientation
+# Real time 3d view of SPIKE orientation

 This demo uses the angles `yaw`, `pitch`, and `roll` as output by the IMU of the SPIKE hub to plot a real time 3D presenation of the SPIKE on the PC.
 The movements of the real SPIKE are shown in real time on the model.